adrianscarlatescu/event-alert-backend/README.md

 * [Firebase Cloud Messaging](https://firebase.google.com/docs/cloud-messaging) - The cross-platform messaging solution to send notifications.
 * [Hibernate](https://hibernate.org/) - The Object-Relational Mapping framework used to map the object-oriented domain models to the relational database.
 * [MySQL Server](https://dev.mysql.com/doc/refman/5.7/en/) - The database server.
+* [Liquibase](https://www.liquibase.com/) - The library for tracking, managing and applying database schema changes.
 * [JUnit](https://junit.org/junit4/) - The framework used to write repeatable tests.
 * [Mockito](https://site.mockito.org/) - The mocking framework used to add dummy functionality that is used in unit testing.
 * [JWT](https://jwt.io/introduction/) - The standard used to securely transmit the information.